adimewos/adimewos.github.io/_posts/2017-6-24-Learn-Buffer-Overflow.md

 While it's fun injecting shellcode and running them, OS developers are definitely not dumb and have came up with mitigations such as [DEP](https://en.wikipedia.org/wiki/Executable_space_protection), where not all parts of a binary are executable.

 #### Does that mean no more remote code execution through buffer overflows?
-Well DEP does prevent us from redirecting eip to run our shellcode, it doesn't stop us from writing stuff.
-So, through another smart technique called [ROP](https://en.wikipedia.org/wiki/Return-oriented_programming) that still allows us to make use of the code present in the binary.
+Well DEP does prevent us from redirecting eip to run our shellcode, but it doesn't stop us from writing stuff.
+So, through another smart technique called [ROP](https://en.wikipedia.org/wiki/Return-oriented_programming), we are still able to make use of the code present in the binary.
 Don't worry, more of these will be covered later.

 ### Heap-based buffer overflow
 If you've realised, all of the challenges are stack-based.
 This is because the eip is located in the stack and so it can be easily overwritten to gain arbitrary code execution.